How to create a decorating colour scheme

 When it comes to first choosing your colours, think about what you want to use the space for.
 Is it a relaxing space, or an energising one?
-Colours can have a strong effect on our mood, so having a quick read of our guide to colour psychology is no bad idea before you start.
+Colours can have a strong effect on our mood, so have a read of our guide to colour psychology before you start.

 Also consider which way your room faces.
 North-facing rooms get cold light, so work better with warmer hues to stop them feeling stark, while south-facing rooms get plenty of natural light, making them easier to work with a range of colours in.

 Sticking to one or two colours can sometimes cause your scheme to fall flat, so unless you’re a confident decorator, opting for at least three is a good idea.
 When you do eventually decide on your colour palette, the next task is to install it into your space in good proportions.